jwold/Trailblazers-Trivia/replit.md

 - **January 25, 2025**: Enhanced tabbed interface to allow switching between difficulties at any time (even after seeing answers), starting directly with Easy question selected by default
 - **January 25, 2025**: Removed intermediate "Ready for questions?" screen - game now loads directly into Easy question with tabs interface, auto-loading both Easy and Hard questions immediately
 - **January 25, 2025**: Replaced inline blurred answer with "Show Answer" button system - answers are completely hidden until button is clicked, then displayed in highlighted box with hide option
+- **January 25, 2025**: Enhanced answer box interaction - entire answer area is now clickable to hide, with hover effects and "(tap to hide)" hint for better mobile usability